 In keeping with the annual celebration, I have been asked to engage with the significance of the commemoration of Sinterklaas.
 I hope to use this opportunity to embark on my own intocht into the tradition, with the intention of dishing out intellectual snoepjes and cadeautjes that hopefully will add to the annual Standplaatswereld debate about the significance of that mercurial of Dutch folk characters, Zwarte Piet.
 Lees verder

-Geplaatst in De Lage Landen, Discriminatie & racisme, English posts, Multicultureel & migratie, Politiek & burgerschap, Regio Afrika, Regio Europa
+Geplaatst in discriminatie & racisme, English posts, Multicultureel & migratie, Nederland, Politiek & burgerschap, Regio Afrika, Regio Europa

 Tags: anthropology, cultuur, Duane Jethro, integratie, Nederland, South Africa